agile-lab-dev/witboost-templates-gallery/docs/examples/BasicFields/basic_fields.md

 ## Object fields

 You can group different fields into objects in order to group common information, to add subsections with their own titles and description, to make templates with a richer style and structure, or to enable the DescriptorPicker functionality to retrieve local form values.

+Object descriptions, as well as step descriptions, support Markdown syntax to enrich the form visuals.
+For more information, check the [Layouts](../Layouts/layouts.md#markdown-descriptions) examples.

 ```yaml
 numberFields: